router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/router-chain-guides/iDapp-functions/routermsg.md

 **1) `version` -** The network type of the chain to which the request needs to be sent.

 **2) `route_amount` -** The ROUTE token amount that needs to be sent to the destination chain.
-To send ROUTE tokens to the specified destinaton chain, ROUTE will be burnt on the Router chain and minted on the destination chain.
+To send ROUTE tokens to the specified destinaton chain, ROUTE will be burnt on the Router Chain and minted on the destination chain.

 **3) `route_recipient` -** The recipient address of the ROUTE token on the destination chain.